DaveL17/Fantastic-Weather/README.md

 The Fantastic Weather plugin allows users to create weather devices for Indigo by  providing a bridge between the Dark Sky API service and Indigo.

-**Dark Sky has been acquired by Apple and is no longer allowing new API sign-ups.
-The Fantastic Weather plugin will remain in the Plugin Store until the API is sunsetted in 2022.**
+**Dark Sky has been acquired by Apple and the API is no longer supported.
+Support of the Fantastic Weather Plugin is also ended.**

 [Powered by Dark Sky](https://darksky.net/poweredby/)